-Dr. Farrell is an Assistant Professor of Finance and Economics at Florida Southern College and holds a doctorate in Economics from Florida State University, as well as the CFA designation.
-Prior to joining Florida Southern College he was a senior quantitative analyst with the Florida State Board of Administration as well as a stint in the brokerage industry for Merrill Lynch and TD Waterhouse.
-His research interests include pension and labor studies as well as industrial organization.
-Dr. Farrell was recently published in the Research in Business and Economics Journal and the Journal of Business and Finance Research and currently has several papers in the works addressing the issue of risk preference across demographic groups and among peers.
+Dr. Farrell is an Assistant Professor of Finance and Economics at Florida Southern College and holds a doctorate in Economics from Florida State University as well as the CFA designation.
+Prior to joining Florida Southern College he was a senior quantitative analyst with the Florida State Board of Administration.
+He also worked in the brokerage industry for Merrill Lynch and TD Waterhouse.
+His research interests include behavioral investing, pension and labor studies as well as regional economics.

 Ph.D., M.A., Economics, Florida State University

 “Asset management in public DB and non-DB Pension Plans,” Journal of Pension Economics and Finance, January 2015 with Daniel Shoag

 “Addressing Cross-Disciplinary Graduate-Level Learning Goals Through Game Design,” The Journal of Instructional Pedagogies, Vol. 13, February 2014 with Cindy Hardin

 “Demographic and Socioeconomic Factors of Investors,” Investor Behavior: The Psychology of Financial Planning and Investing.
 Ed.
 H. Kent Baker, Ed.
 Victor Ricciardi.
 Hoboken: John Wiley & Sons, Inc., 2014